Metaswitch/sipp/README.txt

-# Some of the content of this file has been edited by Metaswitch, in the time
+# Some of the content of this repo has been edited by Metaswitch, in the time
 # period from December 2012 to the present time.

 #   SIPp - a SIP protocol test tool